libor-m/ngs-course/site/08-var-quality.rst

   - barchart of variant types, how many variant are INDELs and how many SNPs (use ``geom_bar()``)
   - boxplot of qualities for INDELs and SNPs (use ``geom_boxplot()`` and additionally ``scale_y_log10()`` if you don't like the outliers)
   - histogram of qualities for INDELs and SNPs (use ``geom_histogram()`` and additionally ``scale_x_log10()``, ``facet_wrap()``)
-  - can you spot some problem in teh data
+  - can you spot some problem in the data

 Hints: